-At 31 December 2021, the investment represents a 50% less one share shareholding in Jumelles being 2,000,000 shares of the total share capital of 4,000,001 shares.
-Originally recorded at cost, the investment has been adjusted for changes in the Company's share of the net assets of the associate, less impairment.
-The investment has been impaired down to the Company's share of the impaired value of the Project declared in the accounts of the associate.
+As at 1 January 2022, the investment in associate comprises of 2,000,000 shares, which accounts for 50% minus one share of the total share capital of 4,000,001 shares.
+Initially recorded at cost, this investment has been adjusted to reflect changes in the Company's share of the net assets of Jumelles, taking into account impairment losses.
+The investment has been historically impaired based on Company's proportionate share of the impaired value of the Project as declared in Jumelles's previous years' accounts.

-The additions to the investment during the year were due to the additional US\$0.60m of investment agreed in accordance with the 2021 Funding Agreement (2020 US\$0.58m).
+The additions to the investment are made in accordance with the 2022 Funding Agreement amounting to US\$0.95m (2021 US\$0.60m).